marcelfahle/blog_v5/posts/runslow.md

 Whatever you have to do, to get over this feeling, trust me, it's worth it.

-You can hit me up on [Strava](https://www.strava.com/athletes/18230818), and we'll go through this together. 💪
+Hit me up on [Strava](https://www.strava.com/athletes/18230818), and we'll go through this together. 💪